Skip to main content

 • Hard to find pricing information

-We chose Signia as the Best Battery Life because the brand’s new Pure Charge&Go BCT IX hearing aids have the longest runtime of any Bluetooth Classic hearing aid: 36 hours of battery life, including five hours of streaming, on a single battery charge.
-Signia also reduced the size of the Pure Charge&Go BCT IX, making it one of the smallest devices on the market, without compromising on Bluetooth and battery life.
+We chose the Signia Pure Charge&Go IX as the Best Battery Life because they have the longest runtime of any Bluetooth Classic hearing aid.
+They offer 36 hours of battery life, including five hours of streaming on a single battery charge.
+Signia also reduced the size of the Pure Charge&Go IX, making it one of the smallest devices on the market without compromising Bluetooth connectivity or battery life.

 Best Battery Life